Typescript-TDD/jest-ts-auto-mock/README.md

 # Jest Ts Auto Mock

-This is a library that extend [ts-auto-mock](https://github.com/uittorio/ts-auto-mock) to be used with jasmine
+This is a library that extend [ts-auto-mock](https://github.com/uittorio/ts-auto-mock) to be used with jest

 The intention of the library is to automatically assign jest mock to functions giving you type safety